< All blogs

 In Summary

 Leadership is absolutely key when putting a management system in place, whether it’s to address quality, environmental, health and safety or any of the other subjects covered by ISO management system standards.
-Top management need to lead from the front and demonstrate to the rest of the organization that “this is the way we do things now”.
+Top management need to lead from the front and demonstrate to the rest of the organisation that “this is the way we do things now”.

 Clause 5 covers this leadership requirement and also mandates the creation of a relevant policy to communicate the approach, and the definition of a structure of roles with defined responsibilities and authorities to make it happen.
 These are the basic building blocks of every successful management system and must be taken seriously.